Apache Tutorials for Beginners

 • suPHP

-mod_phpis the oldest PHP handler, it makes PHP part of apache and does not call any external PHP process.
-This module is installed by default in every Linux distribution repository, so enabling/disabling this module is very easy.
+mod_php is the oldest PHP handler; it makes PHP part of Apache and does not call any external PHP process.
+This module is installed by default in every Linux distribution repository, so enabling or disabling it is very easy.

 If you are using FastCGI as your PHP handler, you can set multiple versions of PHP to be used by different accounts on your server.

-Running ruby files on Apache needs mod_ruby to be enabled.
-Apache can also handle ruby files through FastCGI.
-It is possible to use multiple version of ruby with the help of mod_fcgid i.e. FastCGI.
+Running Ruby files on Apache needs mod_ruby to be enabled.
+Apache can also handle Ruby files through FastCGI.
+It is possible to use multiple versions of Ruby with the help of mod_fcgid, that is, FastCGI.

 cd /tmp